irondarrius/IronOcr.Examples/how-to/setup-android/README.md

 </ContentPage>
 ```

-## Revise "MainPage.xaml.cs"
+## Updating "MainPage.xaml.cs"

-Initially, establish an instance of the IronTesseract class.
-It's crucial to initiate the IronTesseract instance once per class to avoid inefficiencies and potential execution anomalies.

-Next, utilize the `FilePicker.PickAsync` function to choose a file, open a reading stream from the **FileResult**, configure a new OcrInput instance, load the image, perform OCR, and then display the resultant text on a label.
+Create and configure `IronTesseract` instance.
+Use `FilePicker.PickAsync` to select an image file, perform OCR, and display the text:

-It's important to note that the current implementation exclusively supports image files.
-The package does not presently accommodate PDF files; therefore, any settings related to PDF should be kept deactivated by default.

 ```cs
 using IronOcr;